jeanedit/jeanedit/README.md

 - **Tools**: CMake, Visual Studio, Git, OpenGL, Protobuf
 - **Interests**: Game Development, Computer Graphics, Physics, Algorithms, Data Structures and Math.

 Feel free to explore my repositories and get in touch if you'd like to collaborate or discuss tech-related topics.
-Feel free to connect! 🚀